centarro/commerce-docs/docs/v2/user-guide/taxes.md

 ![Tax types](./images/tax-types.png)

-Select a tax type from the available plugin options and you will see a list of the tax rates.
+Select a tax type from the available plugin options.
+Then, you will see a list of the tax rates.
-Give the tax type an appropiate name and click **save**.
+Give the tax type an appropriate name and click **save**.

 ![Add tax type](./images/add-tax-type.png)

 ### Update Product Variation types

 Next you will need to create a new field for your product variation(s).
-Select `Tax rate` from the dropdown and give the field an appropiate label.
+Select `Tax rate` from the dropdown and give the field an appropriate label.

 ![Add tax rate field](./images/add-tax-rate-field.png)